Un-insured / Under-Insured Motorist Cases

 Rosenfeld Injury Lawyers successfully handle uninsured and under-insured motorist claims on a similar fee arrangement that we handle all of our other personal injury matters, with a fee charged only if there is a recovery for you.

-Before you speak to your insurance company about a potential under-insured or un-insured motorist claim, talk to our Chicago uninsured motorist lawyers for a no charge consultation and a insurance claim evaluation.
+Before you speak to your insurance company about a potential under-insured or un-insured motorist claim, contact our Chicago uninsured motorist lawyers for a no charge consultation and a insurance claim evaluation.

 For more information about , please contact Rosenfeld Injury Lawyers today by calling 888-424-5757.
 Talk to a lawyer now.
 Free consultation.